Skip to Content

 12. Back up everything and make copies

-Additionally, make digital and physical copies of all important documents such as passport, driver’s license, ID card & visas and note down emergency numbers, serial numbers of your electronics, and information about your health insurance.
+Additionally, make digital and physical copies of all essential documents such as passport, driver’s license, ID card & visas, and note down emergency numbers, serial numbers of your electronics, and information about your health insurance.

 14. Be patient

-Don’t waste your energy being angry about situations that you cannot change anyway.
+Don’t waste your energy being angry about situations you cannot change anyway.

 Did you miss the only bus that is leaving today?